stefanelli990/memo/README.md

-# Memo Vue
+# Memo

 ## Description

-Memo Vue is a sleek and intuitive notes app, designed to streamline your note-taking experience.
+Memo is a sleek and intuitive notes app, designed to streamline your note-taking experience.

-**[Live Preview](https://precious-kelpie-280460.netlify.app/):** Try the Memo Vue live.
+**[Live Preview](https://adorable-daifuku-18792a.netlify.app/):** Try the Memo Vue live.

 ## Features: